seamapi/python-legacy/README.md

 # Seam for Python

 Control locks, lights and other internet of things devices with Seam's simple API.
-Check out the [documentation](https://docs.getseam.com) or [some examples](examples)
+Check out the [documentation](https://docs.getseam.com) or [some examples](examples).

 ## Setup